grosser/easy_esi/README.markdown

 Advanced
 ========
-Partials rendered using `esi_render` will render as esi-includes (`<esi:include .... />`) when you are inside an esi-controller, do not cache their result in a view-cache, which non-esi controllers use.
+Partials rendered inside an esi-controller, using `esi_render`, will render as esi-includes (`<esi:include .... />`).
+Do not cache these results in a view-cache, which non-esi controllers use too.

+Normally ESI means having an extra server that parses `<esi>` tags and then calls your app to render these partials.
+Which adds a whole lot of new problems(passing arguments, login, expiration, security...).
+On top of that it will slow down your application unless you do everything so perfect that it gets faster then a action-cached request (which is really hard...).

+With 'hard' Esi, each `<esi>` tag causes a new, (yet small) request which needs to load all data anew.
+With easy-esi, each `<esi>` tag causes a partial to be rendered, inside the current context, without loading any new data.

 Author
 ======